OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 * ``NAME`` to refer this Virtual Network.

 * ``VN_MAD`` the driver to implement this Virtual Network.
 Depending on the driver you may need to set additional attributes, check the following to get more details:

   * Define a bridged network
   * Define a 802.1Q network
   * Define a VXLAN network
   * Define a OpenvSwitch network

-For example, to define a 802.1Q Virtual Network you would something like:
+For example, to define a 802.1Q Virtual Network you would add:

 .. code::